E-Hajj/Ahmad/README.md

 ## Requirements

 In this project you will need the required components to build this project.
+The total budget is  $195.34 not including tax or shipping or any other fees and prices may rise or fall.
+Depending if you have amazon prime and able to go to Sayal Electronics your products should arrive 1 to 5 days.
+While waiting for your components to arrive i would recommended starting on the pcb and 3d printing.

 * **Raspbery pi 3**   *$114*
   * Power supply 2A micro usb
   * Ethernet cable and hdmi cable